kuskus-stein/SingularityIsHere/README.md

-SingularityIsHere is super-easy Deep Learning
+SingularityIsHere is super-easy Deep Learning.